logiquebox/chapter-leads-hub/.github/ISSUE_TEMPLATE/event-issue.md

 **Before you post the issue**:
 - [ ] You have followed the issue title format.
 - [ ] You have applied the correct labels (Country, Type of Event, Requests).
+- [ ] You have completed the [request form](https://bit.ly/osca-cl-request) for sponsorship.

 **Before the event**:
 - [ ] Your event is approved.
 - [ ] Your event's RSVP page has been created on [Open Collective](https://opencollective/osca).
+- [ ] You have received your sponsorship (if requested).

 **After the event**:
 - [ ] You have completed the [post-event report](/chapter-leads-hub/blob/master/docs/post-event-template.md).
+- [ ] You have submitted all related expense receipts for this event
 - [ ] This issue is closed.